dealroom-caching/deal-multiples/README.md

 ## Metadata Structure

-The metadata file contains tracking information with a unique retrieval ID to ensure fresh commits:
+The metadata file contains tracking information with a unique retrieval ID to ensure fresh commits.
+The CSV file includes a retrieval marker at the end to guarantee git detects changes:

 ```json
 {